Clan Amir 03-14

 Captain Rogers watches the group depart.
 When he turns toward the bridge the bosun salutes, and gives him the damage report.
 Plenty of broken crockery and lose items, but the hull is perfectly sound.
 She’s a very sound and solid boat.
 A call from the bridge has him racing back to it.
 Looking to sea he spots the Zodiac heading inshore with his divers and a tow cable.
 The other end is attached to Dream Girl, the very first ship in this class.
 Her engines are a bit bigger than his, and the tide is coming in.
 Maybe they can get her off now, instead of later.

 The crew quickly secures the tow cable to the cleat in the middle of the edge of the rear deck.
 Dream Girl’s stern sinks low in the water when she applies power.
 Dani-girl shivers, and slides backward; she’s soon free of the beach.
 The crew cheers, looking around the bridge Captain Rogers blinks.
-Shaking his head he picks up the radio microphone, and thanks Dream Girl for her help.
-Captain Harding acknowledges the thanks, and thanks them for the rescue.
+Shaking his head he picks up the radio microphone, and he thanks Dream Girl for her help.
+Captain Harding acknowledges the thanks, and he thanks them for the rescue.

 When they turn to head out to sea the bosun steps up beside Captain Rogers, saying, “You saw her, too!
 Didn’t you, Captain?”
 He looks at the bosun, who says, “That was her, all right.
 Senior Lieutenant Dani-girl Amiri for whom this boat’s named.
 She wouldn’t miss this rescue, no way.
 That young man’s her young brother, her favourite.
 She’d make sure we got to him in time.”
-Captain Rogers looks at the bosun, and gulps while he nods yes.
+Captain Rogers looks at the bosun, then he gulps while he nods yes.
 He’s going to have to revise his opinion about spirits and ghosts, now he’s seen one twice in one day!

 Honey Bee, the special emergency helicopter Gerry owns, lands at View Port Hospital.
 Major Angelson goes with her patient into the hospital, and up to a secure operating room.
 Using the much more sophisticated equipment there they make a very detailed analysis of Gerry’s injuries.
-The regular hospital doctors want to amputate the left arm because all the bones in it are destroyed, and Angie is against it.
+The regular hospital doctors want to amputate the left arm because all of the bones in it are destroyed, and Angie is against it.
 Twenty minutes later they’re still arguing when Queen Lara and King Herbert arrive.
 Luckily Lady Meara arrives with them.

 To the doctors Meara says, “As I understand this situation you see no point in retaining the arm.
 However, he’s in no danger of major complications if it’s left on for now.”
 They nod yes.
 “Then leave it alone, and treat the other injuries first.
 When he wakes ask him what to do.
 He’s a doctor too, and he has a better understanding of the situation than I do.
 As his wife I refuse to allow you to remove the arm without his express prior approval.”
 Defeated, the hospital staff doctors retire gracefully.
 Turning to Angie she says, “OK, Angie, what’s the full damage?”